 The demand for, and pricing of, our Bitcoin mining machines is determined primarily by the expected economic return of Bitcoin mining activities, which in turn is significantly affected by expectations with respect to the Bitcoin price, among other factors.
 The price of Bitcoin has experienced significant fluctuations over its short existence and may continue to fluctuate significantly in the future.
 Bitcoin prices ranged from approximately US\$14,166 per coin as of December 31, 2017 to approximately US\$3,792 per coin as of December 31, 2018, according to Blockchain.info.
 According to the same source, from January 1, 2019 to October 31, 2019, the highest Bitcoin price was US\$12,686.39 and the lowest was US\$3,225.30.
-The decrease in the Bitcoin price in 2018 resulted in a material decrease in our sales volume and in the average selling price of our Bitcoin mining machines.
-As the Bitcoin price only started to recover in the second quarter of 2019 and our operations generally lag behind the increase of Bitcoin price, our revenue for the nine months ended September 30, 2019 also decreased by 60.5% from the nine months ended September 30, 2018.
+The decrease in the Bitcoin price only started to recover in the second quarter of 2019 and our operations generally lag behind the increase of Bitcoin price, our revenue for the nine months ended September 30, 2019 also decreased by 60.5% from the nine months ended September 30, 2018.
 We expect our results of operations to continue to be affected by the Bitcoin price, as 99.6%, 99.7% and 98.3% of our revenue were from sales of our Bitcoin mining machines and other Bitcoin mining machine parts and accessories in 2017, 2018 and the nine months ended September 30, 2019, respectively.
 Any future significant reductions in the price of Bitcoin will likely have a material and adverse effect on our results of operations and financial condition.
-We cannot assure you that the Bitcoin price will remain high enough to sustain the demand for our Bitcoin mining machines or that the Bitcoin price will not decline significantly in the future.
-Furthermore, fluctuations in the Bitcoin price can have an immediate impact on the trading price of the ADSs even before our financial performance is affected, if at all.
+We cannot assure you that the Bitcoin price will remain high enough to sustain the demand for our Bitcoin mining machines or that the Bitcoin price will remain high enough to sustain the demand for our Bitcoin mining machines or that the Bitcoin price will remain high enough to sustain the demand for our Bitcoin mining machines or that the Bitcoin price will remain high enough to sustain the demand for our Bitcoin mining machines or that the Bitcoin price will remain high enough to sustain the demand for our Bitcoin mining machines or that the Bitcoin price will perf